eviden-logo

 When there is a network isolation, the behavior with a dedicated replication network is:

-• a dedicated replication network is implemented on a private network (for example by a direct Ethernet link between both nodes),
+• a dedicated replication network is implemented on a private network,

 • heartbeats on the production network are lost (isolated network),